 4. Lip Liner To Go In 7 Pale Pink (Sephora)

 This mini lip liner fits into the tiniest of bags so it’s great for on-the-go touch-ups.
 Use it by itself over your lips for a semi-matte finish.
 If you want a different look, it comes in 17 other colors.

 How To Apply Lip Liner Like A Pro

 Whether you want to make your lipstick last longer or simply make your mouth more defined, using a lip liner is an easy way to add polish to your look.
 That said, it is an easy beauty tool to have mishaps with–particularly when it comes to the brighter and deeper shades.
-We created this quick and easy tutorial to help answer any questions you might have, along with step-by-step GIFs to show off the process!
+We created this quick and easy tutorial to help answer any questions you might have, along with step-by-step GIFs refined by a GIF compressor to show off the process!